 - homes without any type of security system have a 300% greater chance of being broken into

-- only 17% of homes across the US have security systems in place
+- only a minority of homes across the US have security systems in place

 When it comes to summer home safety, you’ve got a few security options including purchasing and installing individual security items yourself.
 Installing a self-monitoring video doorbell camera, along with wireless window/door sensors that send alerts to your smartphone are both good deterrents.
 Of course, you can also pay for a professional 24/7 monitoring alarm system so they’ll alert you to any nefarious activities and send the authorities to your home.
-It’s a popular choice as ADT is said to have more than 7.2 million users across the US.
+It’s a popular choice as ADT reports having millions of users across the US.
 And be sure to utilize those stickers and placards provided by the security system as thieves shy away from well-secured homes.
 You can also install a doorbell that plays the sound of a loud barking dog when rung or place a ‘beware of dog’ sign in your yard or at your entryway.